 Years 7, 8 and 9

-In Years 7 and 8, girls learn web design, video editing, robotics and animation amongst other skills.
-Computer Science focuses on the creative possibilities of the subject and girls are encouraged to have fun whilst exploring what technology can do.
+In Years 7 and 8, students learn web design, video editing, robotics and animation amongst other skills.
+Computer Science focuses on the creative possibilities of the subject and students are encouraged to have fun whilst exploring what technology can do.
 In Year 9 the subject becomes more academically rigorous to prepare students for taking GCSE Computing.

 Years 10 and 11: IGCSE

-An optional subject, girls discover new and broader theory topics as well as building on the knowledge gained in younger years.
-As well as looking at physical elements of Computer Systems, girls also discuss ethical and social issues.
+An optional subject, students discover new and broader theory topics as well as building on the knowledge gained in younger years.
+As well as looking at physical elements of Computer Systems, students also discuss ethical and social issues.
 Students also develop the skills needed to write a computer programme.

 Years 12 and 13: A Level Computer Science